ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/macronutrients.md

 # Soil macronutrient cycles

-TODO - Need to expand on why we focus on just nitrogen and phosphorus
+TODO - Need to expand on why we focus on just nitrogen and phosphorus.

-TODO - Once the carbon cycle stuff is finished, I really need to expand on the organic nutrients
+TODO - Also need to explain what the point of this whole page is

-This page provides general details of the theory underlying the macronutrient cycles in the soil module, it is currently a bit of a work in progress as the soil model is being actively extended at present.
-This page provides a description of the inorganic [nitrogen](#nitrogen-pools), and [phosphorus](#phosphorus-pools) pools that are included in the soil model.

-## Nitrogen pools
+## Organic nutrient cycling

+TODO - Fill this out with descriptions of how nitrogen and phosphorus cycle with the carbon + it's only true for rainforests that this should be the largest flow

+## Inorganic nitrogen cycling

+### Inorganic nitrogen pools

+TODO - There's a lot of out of date pools here

 Nitrogen cycling in this module occurs primarily in an organic form.
 For this reason we track the stoichiometry of every soil carbon and litter pool.
 However, there are also